 Get Our Firm on Your Side

-Defense lawyer Frank A. Rubino, Esq. has extensive experience representing clients in complex cases involving multiple parties across international borders.
-He has represented clients across the U.S. and around the world, and is prepared to represent you in federal court.
+Defense lawyer Frank Rubino has extensive experience representing clients in complex cases involving multiple parties across international borders.
+He has represented clients across the U.S. and around the world, and is prepared to represent you in any federal court.
 Email Mr. Rubino or call 866-718-3994 to schedule an appointment at his offices in Miami or Houston.